Advanced Pain Management Center

 Does it ache if you stand up straight?
 Do you find relief only when you flex your back?
 You might be one of up to 500,000 Americans who have spinal stenosis.
 This degenerative disease worsens the longer you leave it untreated.
 Advanced Pain Management Center in Portland, Oregon, has an experienced team led by interventional pain management physician Vladimir Fiks, MD.
-They practice indirect spinal decompression, a minimally invasive treatment that’s successful in treating spinal stenosis.
+They practice both direct and indirect spinal decompression.
+Both of these techniques are minimally invasive treatment that’s successful in treating spinal stenosis.
 Call the practice today to make an appointment or book through the website, also serving the surrounding areas of Aloha, Hillsboro, Beaverton, Tigard & Lake Oswego.

 Direct spinal decompression is accomplished by removing some of the tissues around the spine, those may include some of the surrounding bone and/or ligament to increase the capaciousness of the spinal canal.
 This can be accomplished by minimally invasive spinal decompression MILD or open surgical decompression.

 MILD is an early treatment option to consider if more conservative therapies, such as physical therapy or pain medications, are not providing adequate relief.
 The mild® Procedure addresses a major root cause of LSS by removing excess ligament tissue to restore space in the spinal canal.
 The procedure typically takes less than an hour and requires no implants, stitches, general anesthesia, steroids, or opioids.
 Patients typically resume normal activity within 24 hours with no restrictions.

 MILD is nationally covered by Medicare (all ages, all plan types) nationwide.